 If you have further questions about these data services, please contact us to discuss your needs and how we can help.

-Details regarding the conditions of usage for RSS Feeds and WeatherLink can be found by visiting our Important Notices page.
+Details regarding the conditions of usage for ATOM Feeds and WeatherLink can be found by visiting our Important Notices page.

-Users that require timely and automatic weather updates, without the hassle of constantly viewing or refreshing the "weather.gc.ca" web site, can take advantage of a convenient RSS feed subscription.
+Users that require timely and automatic weather updates, without the hassle of constantly viewing or refreshing the "weather.gc.ca" web site, can take advantage of a convenient ATOM feed subscription.
 These feeds can be delivered directly to a desktop or mobile device in a news digest format.
-Most browsers and cell phones are already equipped with the necessary elements to support RSS, and there are numerous RSS Readers available for free downloading.
+Most browsers and cell phones are already equipped with the necessary elements to support ATOM, and there are numerous feed readers available for free downloading.

-- Current Condition & Forecast RSS - contains the latest current conditions and 7 day forecast details for a town/city.
+- Current Condition & Forecast ATOM feed - contains the latest current conditions and 7 day forecast details for a town/city.
 This feed offers the following weather elements:

 - Warning/Watch events from issue time to the time it is ended;